Everything all at once: On choosing an estimand for multi-component environmental exposures: Introduction

 \section{Introduction}

 In epidemiology, we are most familiar with estimating the effects of binary treatments or exposures.
-However, in environmental epidemiology, the ``exposure" is often a mixture of non-discrete (e.g., continuous) components (e.g., air pollutants or pesticides),\cite{braun2016can} and one may be interested in different mixture-outcome associations: 1) the association between an individual mixture component and an outcome, 2) the association between multiple (or all) mixture components jointly and the outcome, and 3) the extent to which mixture components are associated with the outcome in an interactive (e.g., supra-additive or supra-multiplicative) way.\cite{braun2016can,hamra2018environmental,gibson2019complex} We introduce notation to make our discussion concrete.
-The exposure at one particular point in time, $t$, is denoted: $\mathbf{A}_t=\{A_{1,t}, ..., A_{J,t}\}$ for $J$ components of the exposure mixture.
-One may also be interested in cumulative exposure to a mixture at multiple timepoints.
-We denote the longitudinal exposures as $\bar{ \mathbf{A}} = (\mathbf{A}_0, ... \mathbf{A}_T)$ for exposures at times $t \in \{0,...
+However, in environmental epidemiology, the ``exposure" is often a mixture of non-discrete (e.g., continuous) components, \cite{braun2016can} and one may be interested in different mixture-outcome associations: 1) the association between an individual mixture component and an outcome, 2) the association between multiple (or all) mixture components jointly and the outcome, and 3) the extent to which mixture components are associated with the outcome in an interactive (e.g., supra-additive or supra-multiplicative) way.\cite{braun2016can,hamra2018environmental,gibson2019complex,mccoy2023semiparametric,smith2023estimating} We introduce notation to make our discussion concrete.
+The exposure at timepoint $t$ is denoted: $\mathbf{A}_t=\{A_{1,t}, ..., A_{J,t}\}$ for $J$ components of the exposure mixture.
+One may also be interested in cumulative exposure to a mixture at multiple timepoints, $\bar{ \mathbf{A}} = (\mathbf{A}_0, ... \mathbf{A}_T)$ for exposures at times $t \in \{0,...
 T\}$.
-At this point, we are considering a complex exposure: 1) it is longitudinal; 2) at each point in time, the exposure mixture consists of multiple components ; 3) some or all of these exposure components may be continuous or otherwise multi-valued; and 4) interdependent.
+This longitudinal setting, though common, is less frequently considered.
+This is a complex exposure: 1) it is longitudinal; 2) at each timepoint, the exposure mixture consists of multiple components, 3) some or all of which may be continuous or otherwise multi-valued; and 4) interdependent.